 Type your paragraph here.

-I was born and raised in the North West of Italy very close to the mountain streams of the Alps.
-My father was a rod builder and a fly fishing shop owner.
-I cast my first fly rod at the age of 10..
+Manu was born and raised in the North West of Italy very close to the mountain streams of the Alps where he cast his first fly at the age of 10.
+His father was a rod builder and a fly fishing shop owner.

-After chasing trout and grayling in the boulder strewn rivers of Northern Italy for almost decades I then moved to Scotland.
-The Clyde, Tummel and Tweed became my fly fishing playground.
-After several memorable years I then moved to East Yorkshire, which is what I call home nowadays.
-Pickering Beck, Rye and Yorkshire Dove have now been my home waters for 5 years and the fishing can range from very good to spectacular.
-My passion is river fishing for trout and grayling with wee dries.
+After chasing trout and grayling in the boulder strewn rivers of Northern Italy for almost two decades he then moved to Scotland.
+The Clyde, Tummel and Tweed became his fly fishing playground.
+After several memorable years he then moved to East Yorkshire, which he now considers to be his home.
+Pickering Beck, the Rye and the Yorkshire Dove have now become his home waters for the last 5 years where the fishing can range from being very good to spectacular.
+His passion is river fishing for trout and grayling with wee dries.